-- 1. A CMT Map Number must be submitted for entered prior to contract approval.
+- 1. A CMT Map must be entered prior to contract approval.
 The map must show the following information that pertains to the contract:

 - Farm Perimeter

-- Existing Fence, including existing perimeter and cross fences.
+- Existing Fence, including existing perimeter and cross fences

 - Existing Water Source

 - Existing Water Supply

 - Planned Fence

 - Planned Water Source

 - Planned Water Supply

 - Planned Pipeline

 - Area Treated with Practice

 - Location of Power Source

-- Any other feature that may affect the practice.
+- Any other feature that may affect the practice, including the losing stream layer

 - 2. A map that displays the completed practice must be scanned and attached as a "Map Document" in MoSWIMS prior to contract payment submission.